peterbriggs42/granola-bae/README.md

    -- connect the form to the leaflet map: click on marker opens up form w selected record [] dockerize the app
 [] make it write records to an actual postgres db
+[] Figure out how to navigate using map clicks without reloading the page